 Adam has extensive experience in advising clients in estate planning and business planning as well as representing clients in conservatorships and other probate matters.
 Adam has focused his practice on business planning and estate planning services in order to help everyone from young parents, to small business owners, to retirees and empty nesters.

-Adam was raised in Ventura County, and currently lives with his wife and children in the area.
+Adam was raised in Ventura County, and currently lives in the area.
 He is currently an adjunct professor at California Lutheran University, teaching business law and ethics in the MBA program.

 Adam received his Bachelor of Arts in Journalism with a Minor in Portuguese and Brazilian Studies graduating Cum Laude from Utah State University in Logan, Utah.
 He received his Juris Doctor from Chapman University School of Law in Orange, California.
 While in law school, Adam served as the Treasurer for the J. Reuben Clark Law Society Student Chapter.
 Also, during law school, Adam clerked for a boutique law firm in Orange County and worked as a student editor, author, and co-author for the OC Lawyer Magazine, where he published various articles.